 Kane – Through Fire, Brimstone, and Different Attires!

-So let’s take a look back at the future WWE Hall of Famer’s various iconic looks throughout the years and try to detect the multiple changes and why they came to be.
+So, let’s take a look back at the future WWE Hall of Famer’s various iconic looks throughout the years while we detect the multiple changes and why they came to be.

 #1 – The Debut of Kane

 Glenn Jacobs has had his fair share of failed gimmicks in his first two years wrestling for WWE.
 Despite characters such as Mike Unabomb, Issac Yankem DDS, and Fake Diesel never genuinely getting over with the fans, Jacobs’ size and in-ring ability would keep his foot in the door until the Undertaker needed a new opponent.

 Before his debut, Kane received months of build-up from Paul Bearer, alluding that the Undertaker had killed his own family in a fire, but his brother survived.
 Not content with settling this family feud in the court of law, or on an episode of Dr. Phil, Kane was coming for The Phenom.

 Before his pyro ignited his entrance for the very first time, Kane benefited from the reputation that preceded him.
 As audiences came to learn, Kane was a pyromaniac who suffered horrific burns and scars both mentally and physically at the hands of his adolescent sibling, The Undertaker.
 It was this mystery and expectation that made his debut all the more impactful.
 What would this monster look like if he even existed at all?

 Those questions were answered at Bad Blood 1997, when Kane took center stage for the first time, making his way to the ring during Taker’s bout against Shawn Michaels during the inaugural Hell In A Cell.
 He famously ripped off the structure’s door and tombstoned his brother, making WWE history and getting Kane over as a top guy within five minutes of the character first walking through the curtain.